Rudy Giuliani: Public reaction

-Giuliani gained international attention in the wake of the attacks and was widely hailed for his leadership role during the crisis.
+Giuliani gained international attention after the attacks and was widely hailed for his leadership role.
 Polls taken just six weeks after the attack showed a 79 percent approval rating among New York City voters.
 This was a dramatic increase over the 36 percent rating he had received a year earlier, which was an average at the end of a two-term mayorship.
 Oprah Winfrey called him "America's Mayor" at a 9/11 memorial service held at Yankee Stadium on September 23, 2001.
-Other voices denied it was the mayor who had pulled the city together.
-"You didn't bring us together, our pain brought us together and our decency brought us together.
-We would have come together if Bozo was the mayor," said civil rights activist Al Sharpton, in a statement largely supported by Fernando Ferrer, one of three main candidates for the mayoralty at the end of 2001.
-"He was a power-hungry person," Sharpton also said.

 Giuliani was praised by some for his close involvement with the rescue and recovery efforts, but others argue that "Giuliani has exaggerated the role he played after the terrorist attacks, casting himself as a hero for political gain."
 Giuliani has collected $11.4 million from speaking fees in a single year (with increased demand after the attacks).
 Before September 11, Giuliani's assets were estimated to be somewhat less than $2 million, but his net worth could now be as high as 30 times that amount.
 He has made most of his money since leaving office.